(2007 Jan 14 blog post)

 That chapter even points out that search engines like Google use the 'near' capability very heavily for their own purposes.
 Why they do not make that ability available to users is puzzling --- especially when it could cut down searches that return millions of pages down to returning thousands of pages instead.
 A situation devoutly to be wished --- especially as the databases of web pages explode in size.

-Here is a page of web searcher sites for reference.
+Here is a page of

 To return to a previously visited web page location, click on the